-Through student voice, they will guide other school children and members of the public around the exhibition.
+Through pupil voice, they will guide other school children and members of the public around the exhibition.
 Starting from Anne Frank’s writings and experiences, the exhibition itself is a journey of self-exploration for its visitors.
-Themes that Anne
+Themes that Anne wrote

 A full-scale replica of the bedroom where Anne Frank hid from the Nazis for two years is displayed at the thought-provoking exhibition which is linked to an education resource pack exploring human rights, prejudice and stereotypes.

 There are two 2-hour visiting slots for schools each day, between 10.00 and 12.00 and between 12.45 and 2.45.
 Each session will include workshop activities as well as being guided around the exhibition by student ambassadors.
 See links below for more details